- How do I apply for the LEED Fellow?

 How many individuals will be awarded the designation?

 There is no predetermined number of LEED Fellows.
-All qualified nominees are evaluated by the LEED Fellow Evaluation Committee based on the merits of their applications to determine if they meet the criteria described in the handbook.
+All qualified nominees are evaluated by the LEED Fellow Evaluation Committee based on the merits of their applications to determine if they meet the criteria described in the LEED Fellow Handbook.

 For the LEED Project Experience Letter, does the project administrator or team member providing the letter need to be a LEED AP?